oampo/thinkful-projects/node/memory_leaks/wiki-leaks.md

-Level: Intermediate

-Time: 45 minutes
+title: Memory Leaks

-Goals: Find the memory leaks in a bidirectional-map implementation
+description: Find the memory leaks in a bidirectional-map implementation
+duration: 45 minutes
+date_implemented:
+skill_level: Intermediate
+slug:
+tags: Node

 Concepts: Memory leaks, profiling
 Pre-reqs: Proficient with JavaScript.
 Understanding of how garbage is collected in JavaScript.

 # Project brief